 - A face mask

-Compared to steels, you’ll find the titanium less thick.
-As a result, it is prone to get damaged if you mistakenly turn the heat level up.
+Compared to steels, titanium is less thicker.
+As a result, it is prone to get damaged if you mistakenly move the heat level up.
+For 133mm to less thickness titanium, you should reduce the heat.

-Once you’ve adjusted the current strength and prepared the cylinder, it’s time to start welding titanium.
-Hold the gun firmly, and don’t rush while joining pieces of titanium.
+Once you’ve adjusted the current strength and prepared the cylinder, it’s time to start welding.
+Hold the gun firmly, and don’t rush while joining titanium pieces to parent metal.

 After you’ve got your desired size and shape, turn off the welder and go for an observation.

 You shouldn’t touch the surface of titanium immediately after the weld.
-Instead, please wait for a couple of minutes or so, allowing it to get fully relaxed.
+Instead, please wait for a couple of minutes allowing it to get fully relaxed.

-Afterward, check for the observation to see if everything is okay.
+Afterward, check for the weld joint to see if everything is okay.
 If you find any issues, you’ll have to restart the welder to fix them.
+Thus you may get a successful weld.

 The answer is ‘yes.”
 Since titanium has similarities with alloy and stainless steel, you can smoothly Mig weld titanium exhaust.

-Although I’ve shared the easiest method to weld through Mig welding titanium, other common choices are available, including T.I.G. welding, P.A.W. (plasma Arc Welding), L.B.W., and R.W.
+Although I’ve shared the easiest method to weld through Mig welding titanium, other common choices are available, including Tig welding, PAW. (plasma Arc Welding), LBW (Laser beam welding), Friction welding and electron beam welding and R.W.

 Titanium welding is a straightforward project.
 Unlike the A.C, the direct current (D.C.) is the ideal choice to weld titanium for being smoother, easier, and has more stable arcs with less spatter.